dfinity/portal/docs/developer-docs/integrations/multi-chain/ckerc20-faq.md

 ## How can I integrate CK-ERC20 into my existing applications or platforms?

-## What are the technical requirements for developers to work with CKETH?
+## What are the technical requirements for developers to work with ckETH?

 ## Security and Trustlessness